 With proper education, which is a key component of treatment at Caron, Stephanie believes that patients gain insight and awareness of their need to change and an understanding of the impact of the disease of addiction.
 At that point, they are more receptive to treatment and seeking recovery.

-Stephanie is a national certified counselor with a Master of Arts in clinical counseling.
-Her Bachelor of Arts is in behavioral health, also from Alvernia University in Reading, Pennsylvania.
-She earned her master’s degree in clinical counseling from Alvernia.
+Stephanie is a national certified counselor with a Master of Arts in clinical counseling from Alvernia University in Reading, Pennsylvania.
+She has a Bachelor of Arts is in behavioral health, also from Alvernia University.

 One of the major reasons I work at Caron is because we treat the whole person, not just the addiction.
 Our patient-centered approach encompasses behavioral health, psychological services, attention to spirituality, and medical needs, allowing me to provide the services my patients need.”